mdooneymill/lets-make-a-menu/readme.md

 }
 ```

 Now we can add the new properties to our MenuButtons when we create them.
-Notice how we `bind` the Menu callback function to `this` so that when the function is called it has acces to the Menu class.
+Note we're no longer using links on the anchor tag any more so we don't need to pass a link to the button.

 ```javascript
 this.buttons[ i ] = new MenuButton(